aadams10046/Portfolio/README.md

 # Data Analyst Portfolio
 This ongoing project is meant to create a search function allowing the user to search the ZIP code of a thrift store and see the percentile scores of four categories of thrift shopping in that ZIP code.
-Functionality will be added to provide the user with a list of thrift stores in that ZIP and to rank all thrift stores by ZIP and health score.
+Also visualizations of demographics information are presented.

 ## Technical Skills Utilized
 * Python